Building bridges and belonging through art

 Jasmina Ibrahimovic

-CEO, Rotterdams Wijktheater; Creative director, International Community Arts Festival Rotterdam
+CEO, Rotterdams Wijktheater; Creative Director, International Community Arts Festival Rotterdam

 The Netherlands